 Advanced Technologies and Instrumentation for the Astronomical Sciences

-This funding opportunity supports researchers and institutions in developing innovative technologies and instrumentation to enhance ground-based astronomy and astrophysics capabilities.
+This funding opportunity supports researchers and institutions in developing innovative technologies and instruments to enhance ground-based astronomical observations and advance the field of astronomy in the U.S.

 Award Range